audunn/MinecraftServerUpdater/readme.md

 ## Built With

-* [.netcore](https://dotnet.github.io/) - The web framework used
+* [.netcore](https://dotnet.github.io/) - The general-purpose development platform used
 * [json.net](https://www.newtonsoft.com/json) - JSON framework for .NET

 ## Authors

 * **Auðunn Baldvinsson** - *Initial work* - [audunn](https://github.com/audunn)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/audunn/MinecraftServerUpdater/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/dotnet/core/blob/master/LICENSE.TXT) file for details

 ## Acknowledgments